St. Stephan, Mainz: The building

 The current church building dates from the late medieval era; construction of the main area of the church began in about 1267 and was completed in 1340.
 The successional building kept the guidelines of the floor plan of the original Willigis building and with it the design as a double choir church.
 St. Stephan is the oldest Gothic hall church in the Upper Rhine district, and is (besides Mainz Cathedral) the most important church in the city of Mainz.

 Only a few changes have been made to the church since the 14th century.
 The cloister, for instance, was added between 1462 and 1499 to the southern side of the church, and the outer face of the church was updated during the Baroque period.
 In 1857 a great explosion in a nearby powder magazine (Mainz was a federal fortress in the 19th century) destroyed the baroque facing of the church.

 St. Stephan was heavily damaged in the cause of the bombing of Mainz in World War II.
 The cloister was heavily damaged and was rebuilt between 1968 and 1971; the restoration of the huge western belfry was also completed at that time, albeit with some difficulty.
 The arches over the nave and the choir could not be saved and have been replaced by a flat wooden ceiling.

 The church features a Gothic hall with a triple nave and quires at both the west and east ends.
 A large octagonal bell tower rises above the western choir.

 Decorations and furnishings

 Chagall windows

 The Chagall choir windows in St. Stephan are unique in Germany.
-Between 1978 and his death in 1985, Belorussian Jewish artist Marc Chagall created nine stained-glass windows of scriptural figures in luminous blue.
+Between 1978 and his death in 1985, Belarusian Jewish artist Marc Chagall created nine stained-glass windows of scriptural figures in luminous blue.
 The figures depict scenes from the Old Testament, demonstrating the commonalities across Christian and Jewish traditions.
 Chagall intended his work to be a contribution to Jewish-German reconciliation, made all the more poignant by the fact that Chagall himself fled France under Nazi occupation.
 He chose St. Stephan due to his friendship with Monsignor Klaus Mayer, who was then the presiding priest of St. Stephan.
 Chagall's work has been continued after his death by his pupil Charles Marq and by others.